xytis/GURPS/Campaigns/Ravnica/pc_rozhe.md

 carousing.

 It was autumn of 10071 when she finally caught the news about her lost family.
-She wrote to the relatives living in Jerezu only to receive grim news that all elves in the household had fallen gravely ill and died, including her father who had just recently found his way back to civilisation.
+She wrote to the relatives living in Jezeru only to receive grim news that all elves in the household had fallen gravely ill and died, including her father who had just recently found his way back to civilisation.
 Together with the letter she received her fathers Azorius signet and directions back to New Prahv